senkrad76/Anidea-for-SmartThings/README.md

 - [Anidea for HTTP Motion](#anidea-for-http-motion)
 - [Anidea for Virtual Button](#anidea-for-virtual-button)

 This device handler is perhaps a little more bespoke than the others.
+It still supports a UI in the Classic app.

 - [LAN MultiThing](#lan-multithing)